sigla-o/matrix-theory/KARTE_en.md

 # Chemical Bond

-### Definition
+## Definition

-A chemical bond is a stable collective organization of multiple atoms in Transit Energy (TE), in which H-2 and H-3 flows, orbital resonances, and electron configurations realize a common energetically more favorable synchronization regime.
+A chemical bond is a stable collective Transit Energy (TE) organization of multiple atoms in which the entire system realizes a common regime of VEU H-2 and VEU H-3 flows, orbital resonance, electron configuration, and half-phase balancing.

 A chemical bond is not a force that pulls atoms together.

-It is a consequence of collective TE self-organization, in which multiple atoms form a common resonance system with lower energetic tension and higher half-phase compatibility.
+It is the result of collective TE self-organization in which multiple atoms form a common resonance system with lower energetic tension, reduced half-phase imbalance, and higher overall organizational compatibility.

 ---

-## Fundamental Principles
+# Fundamental Principles

-### 1. Collective Resonance Principle
+## 1. Principle of Collective Resonance

-Atoms can form a common organization only when:
+Atoms can form a common organization only if:

 - orbital resonances are mutually compatible;
-- H-2 and H-3 flows can realize common stable regimes;
+- VEU H-2 and VEU H-3 flows can realize common stable regimes;
+- direct and feedback VEU H-3 modulations become mutually compatible;
 - electron configurations can adapt to the collective organization.

 A chemical bond is a collective resonance state.

 ---

-### 2. Energetic Favorability Principle
+## 2. Principle of Energetic Favorability

 A chemical bond forms when:

-the total energetic tension of the system
+- the overall half-phase energetic imbalance of the system decreases;

-↓

-decreases.
+- synchronization of the VEU H-2 and VEU H-3 flows increases;
+- a more stable collective TE organization is established.

-The bonded state is more stable than the state of isolated atoms.
+The bonded state is more stable than the isolated atomic state.

 ---

-### 3. Orbital Overlap Principle
+## 3. Principle of Orbital Resonance Overlap

-Orbitals are not rigid boundaries.
+Orbitals are not rigid spatial boundaries.

-Their resonance zones can:
+Their resonance regions can:

 - overlap;
 - reorganize;
-- form common stabilization points.
+- create common stabilization points.

-Within these regions, electrons localize in a common resonance system.
+Within these regions, electrons localize as part of a shared resonance system.

 ---

-### 4. Electron Adaptation Principle
+## 4. Principle of Electron Adaptation

 Electrons do not create the chemical bond.

-Electrons adapt to:
+They adapt to:

 - the collective orbital resonance;
-- the organization of H-2 and H-3 flows;
+- the organization of VEU H-2 and VEU H-3 flows;
-- the collective half-phase balancing.
+- collective half-phase balancing.

-The electron configuration is a consequence of the chemical bond rather than its primary cause.
+Electron configuration is the result of collective resonance adaptation rather than the primary cause of chemical bonding.

 ---

-### 5. Half-Phase Balancing Principle
+## 5. Principle of Half-Phase Balancing

 During bond formation:

 - local half-phase imbalances decrease;
+- orbital resonance tension decreases;
 - collective synchronization increases;
-- a more stable TE organization emerges.
+- a more stable TE organization is formed.

-A chemical bond is a shared half-phase balancing regime.
+A chemical bond is a collective half-phase balancing regime.

 ---

-### 6. Hierarchy Principle
+## 6. Principle of Hierarchy

 A chemical bond creates a new level of collective organization.

 Atoms

+↓

-→ common resonance
+collective resonance

+↓

-→ common TE organization
+collective TE organization

+↓

+chemical bond

+↓

-→ molecular structure.
+molecular organization.

-A molecule is not a sum of atoms.
+A molecule is not the sum of atoms.

 It is a new form of collective TE organization.

 ---

+## 7. Principle of Self-Organization

+A chemical bond is not a predetermined structure.

+It continuously self-organizes in response to atomic resonance, orbital geometry, electron localization, and modulation of the surrounding TE environment.

+A stable chemical bond is a dynamic equilibrium state of collective self-organization.

+---

-### Summary
+## Summary

-A chemical bond is a stable collective TE organization of multiple atoms in which H-2 and H-3 flows, orbital resonances, and electron configurations realize a common energetically more favorable half-phase synchronization regime and create a new level of molecular organization.
+A chemical bond is a stable collective TE organization of multiple atoms in which the entire system realizes a common regime of VEU H-2 and VEU H-3 flows, orbital resonance, electron configuration, and half-phase balancing.

+It is not a mechanical force acting between atoms but the result of collective self-organization that creates a new level of molecular TE organization.